Inflation imported from the United States darkens the outlook for the African economy (SUMMARY)

 Zimbabwean Finance Minister Mthuli Ncube said Zimbabwe has long been under illegal sanctions by the United States and the West.
 Imported inflation exacerbated domestic inflation, which made the economy more vulnerable and devalued the local currency significantly.

-In order to ease inflationary pressure, some African central banks have been forced to raise interest rates and tighten liquidity, which could slow national and regional economic growth.
+In order to ease inflationary pressure, some African central banks have been forced to raise interest rates and tighten liquidity, which might slow national and regional economic growth.
 The economic outlook report also projects that Africa’s economic growth will be 4.1% in 2022, up from 6.9% in 2021.

 Food inflation in Nigeria reached 23.12% in August, and many Nigerians have to spend 85% of their income on food, a survey has found.
 More than 14 million Nigerians are facing a severe food and nutrition crisis, a number that will continue to grow.